 Update any business collateral such as flyers, invoices, posters and websites to remove cheques as a payment option.

-If your business is still writing cheques, encourage your suppliers to bank the cheques as soon as possible.
-Investigate other ways you can pay on our website.
+If your business used to use cheques, investigate other ways you can pay on our website.

 What about charities?